KSEAWisconsin/KSEAWebDocuments-Jekyll/Jekyll/Jekyll_Directory_Structure.md

 ### Basic Descriptions
 - Loading data from **YAML**, **JSON**, and **CSV**
-- Need to be located in a *_data* directory
+- Need to be located in a `_data` directory

-Creating a folder, *_data*, and inside this we can create a file *fileName.csv*.
-The data file is abailable in Jekyll at *site.data.fileName* and we can run this through the *jsonify* filter to output an **array** our JavaScript can understand.
+Creating a folder, `_data`, and inside this we can create a file `fileName.csv`.
+The data file is available at `site.data.fileName`, and we can run this through the *jsonify* filter to output an **array** our JavaScript can understand.
 In JavaScript, we can use jsonify files directly into the variables, so here is the example: `let name = {{ site.data.[fileName] | jsonify }};`.

 For the json type, also can access like an **array**.
-Suppose that you have a file *authors.json* like this:
+Suppose that you have a file `authors.json` like this:
 ```
 {
   "mike": {